 Whether a system serves a single home or an entire community, it must be able to handle fluctuations in the quantity and quality of wastewater it receives to ensure proper treatment is provided at all times.

 Systems that are inadequately designed or hydraulically overloaded may fail to provide treatment and allow the release of pollutants to the environment.

-To design systems that are both as safe and as costeffective as possible, engineers must estimate the average and maximum (peak) amount of flows generated by various sources.
-Because extreme fluctuations in flow can occur during different times of the day and on different days of the week, estimates are based on observations of the minimum and maximum amounts of water used on an hourly, daily, weekly, and seasonal basis.
-The possibility of instantaneous peak flow events that result from several or all water-using appliances or fixtures being used at once also is taken into account.
+To design systems that are both as safe and as cost-effective as possible, engineers must estimate the average and maximum (peak) amount of flows generated by various sources.

+Because extreme fluctuations in flow can occur during different times of the day and on different days of the week,
-The number, type, and efficiency of all water-using fixtures and appliances at the source is factored into the estimate

-(for example, the number and amount of water normally used by faucets, toilets, and washing machines), as is the number of possible users or units that can affect the amount of water used (for example, the number of residents, bedrooms, customers, students, patients, seats, or meals served).
+The number, type, and efficiency of all water-using fixtures and appliances at the source is factored into the estimate (for example, the number and amount of water normally used by faucets, toilets, and washing machines), as is the number of possible users or units that can affect the amount of water used (for example, the number of residents, bedrooms, customers, students, patients, seats, or meals served).

 Waterless urinals are reducing water use but are concentrating the wastestream.
-Water conservation education is now taught at schools and this too is affecting our flow dynamics and MO's.
+Water conservation education is now taught at schools and this too is affecting our flow dynamics and microorganisms (MO's or Bugs).
 Anything new always affects the bugs and no one cares but us.

 According to studies, water use in many homes is lowest from about midnight to 5 a.m., averaging less than one gallon per person per hour, but then rises sharply in the morning around 6 am to a little over 3 gallons per person per hour.

 During the day, water use drops off moderately and rises again in the early evening hours.
 Weekly peak flows may occur in some homes on weekends, especially when all adults work during the week.
 In U.S. homes, average water use is approximately 45 gallons per person per day, but may range from 35 to 60 gallons or more.